-It can be used for serial communication to computer/PLC (Modbus RTU), a printer or an external display.
+It can be used for serial communication to computer/PLC (Modbus RTU) or a printer.
 Connections are made to terminals 1-5.
 Shielded cable must be used.
 Shield can be connected to terminal 6 unless grounded in other point.

 The communication lines must be terminated in both ends.
 Termination switches are set as shown in the table below: